sous-chefs/elasticsearch/README.markdown

 You may set your AWS credentials either in the “elasticsearch/aws” data bag, or directly in the node configuration.

-You may want to include the `elasticsearch::proxy_nginx` recipe, which will configure _Nginx_ as a reverse proxy for _elasticsearch_, so you may access it remotely with HTTP Authentication.
+You may want to include the `elasticsearch::proxy` recipe, which will configure _Nginx_ as a reverse proxy for _elasticsearch_, so you may access it remotely with HTTP Authentication.
 (Be sure to include a `nginx` cookbook in your node setup in this case.)